A pAN-EUROPEAN TEST-BED FOR CRISIS MANAGEMENT CAPABILITY BUILDING

 A Pragmatic Step-By-Step guidance to conduct Trials

-One of the DRIVER+ objectives is the development of a pan-European Test-bed for crisis management capability development.
-This Test-bed will consist of physical, methodological and technical infrastructure elements to systematically conduct Trials and evaluate solutions within an appropriate environment.
+One of the DRIVER+ objectives is the development of a pan-European Test-bed for Crisis Management capability development.
+This Test-bed consists of physical, methodological and technical infrastructure elements to conduct Trials and evaluate solutions within an appropriate environment in a systematic way.
 In the context of the project, an “appropriate environment” is a testing environment where the trialling of solutions is carried out using a structured, all-encompassing and mutual learning approach.

 What are the DRIVER+ Trials?

-Benefiting from the DRIVER Test-bed components, a series of four Trials will be oranised to operationalise and test Crisis Management solutions.
-These trials and their scenarios will be based on the updated Crisis Management gaps and practitioner needs, whose main ones identified so far relate to: (1) Cross-Border Tasking and Resource Management, (2) High Level Coordination, (3) Volunteer Management and (4) Situation Assessment and Logistics.
+Benefiting from the DRIVER Test-bed components, a series of four Trials and a Final Demonstration were oranised to operationalise and test Crisis Management solutions.
+These trials and their scenarios were based on the updated Crisis Management gaps and practitioner needs, the main ones of which identified so far relate to: (1) Cross-Border Tasking and Resource Management, (2) High Level Coordination, (3) Volunteer Management and (4) Situation Assessment and Logistics.

-The Trials are conducted at different locations in Europe.
+The Trials were conducted at different locations in Europe.

-Trial France took place at the Entente pour la forêt Méditerranéenne from 22-26 October 2018 in Aix-en-Provence.
+Trial France was held at the Entente pour la forêt Méditerranéenne from 23-25 October 2018 in Aix-en-Provence.

-Trial Netherlands will be held from 21-23 May 2019 at the premises of the Safety Region Haaglanden (SRH) in The Hague.
+Trial Netherlands Trial took place from 21-23 May 2019 at the premises of the Safety Region Haaglanden (SRH) in The Hague.

-Trial Austria will he held at the Austrian Red Cross from 12-15 September 2019 in Eisenertz/Austria.
+Trial Austria was held at the Austrian Red Cross from 11-13 September 2019 in Eisenertz/Austria.

 For more information about the Trials click here.